Setting up your course layout

 Weekly Format

-The Weekly format will automatically create one section for each week using your Course start date as a starting point.
-With editing turned on you can edit the weekly titles and also add more sections.add weeks icon
+The Weekly format divides your course into one section per week.
+These sections are automatically created and titled for each week using your Course start date as a starting point.
+With edit mode turned on, you can edit the weekly titles by clicking on the pencil icon to the right of the dates and also add more weeks/sections by selecting Add week at the bottom of the course homepage.

 Please note that if you choose the weekly format, you will need to factor in Reading Week or other holidays in order for the course to finish on the appropriate date.
 For example, if the semester is 12 weeks, but there is a one week break, you would need 13 weeks for the course.
 Click Add week at the bottom of the page to add subsequent sections.
 You could choose to use the extra week for review materials, or you could hide it so that students will not be able to see it.

-The Menu/Tab course format provides a visual, organized display of your course content.
+The Menu/Tab course format provides a visual, organized display of your course sections with activities and resources organized in tabs (subsections) inside.

-For more information about using the Menu/Tab format, click here.
+For more information about using the Menu/Tab format, view the article Menu/Tab format.

 Grid Format